Trivial Pursuit (American game show): 2024 revival

 One category is chosen at random to start the game, and the host asks a toss-up question for which any player may buzz in.
 A correct answer awards 100 points and a wedge in that category's color, and the player may choose the category for the next question.
 From this point on, a contestant who correctly answers a question scores the points and earns the appropriate wedge if they do not already have it.
 Three passes are played in this round, and each category may only be used once per pass.
+During the first season, contestants received 200 additional points for each wedge obtained (up to a maximum of 1200) after all eighteen questions were asked.
+Beginning with the second season, bonus points were no longer awarded; contestants who obtained all six wedges instead received a $1,000 prize.

-After the third pass is completed, each player receives 200 bonus points per earned wedge, for a maximum potential bonus of 1,200.
-The lowest scorer is then eliminated.
+The player with the lowest score at the end of the third pass is eliminated.
 If a tie occurs for second place at the end of the round, one final question is asked; the first player to buzz in with the correct answer advances.